ProcursusTeam/docs/Development/Makefile Functions/GITHUB_ARCHIVE.md

 # GITHUB_ARCHIVE

-This function is used to download a Github archive of a specific project.
+This function is used to download a GitHub archive of a specific project.
 The following table showcases documentation for parameters used by this function

 ## Arguments